Sunday, May 9, 2021

 Perhaps you haven't really thought much about non-therapeutic circumcision before.
 The fact is, this genital surgery is performed so routinely that even many healthcare providers seldom think about the reality of what this genital surgery is and what it entails.
 That needs to change.
 My hope is that, when you consider the facts about non-therapeutic circumcision, you will come to view it differently from the way you may have been accustomed to viewing it up until now - just as we now view other discredited medical practices differently from the way they were viewed by previous generations.

-My own perspective, which I also hope you will come to share if you don't already, is that of a healthcare provider who believes that it is unethical to subject a healthy child - whether female, male or intersex - to a medically-unnecessary genital surgery.
-At the same time, my perspective - which I hope you do not share and never will - is that of someone who was subjected to this surgery.
-Although, if it hasn't happened to you, I don't expect you to fully comprehend what it's like to have had part of your genitals cut off without your consent, I do trust that your capacity for empathy - that same human quality that prompted you to become a nurse in the first place - will enable you to understand the perspective of the many men like me who object to what was done to our bodies and, ultimately, move you to share our outrage.
+My own perspective, which I also hope you will come to share if you don't already, is that of a healthcare provider who believes that it is unethical to subject a healthy child - whether female, male or intersex - to a medically-unnecessary and irreversible genital surgery.
+At the same time, my perspective - which I hope you do not share - is that of someone who was subjected to this surgery.
+Although I don't expect you to comprehend what it's like to have had part of your genitals cut off without your consent if it hasn't happened to you, I do trust that your capacity for empathy - that same human quality that prompted you to become a nurse in the first place - will enable you to respect the perspective of the millions of men like me who object to what was done to our bodies without our consent.
+Ultimately, my hope is that you will come to share our outrage, as well.

 If you do already, the good news is that we are not alone.
 Non-therapeutic neonatal circumcision has been condemned by many of the world's leading human-rights advocates, psychologists, attorneys, bio-ethicists, physicians and professional medical organizations.
 Here, in the United States, one of the organizations that is leading the way is Doctors Opposing Circumcision.
 Doctors Opposing Circumcision is an organization that was founded more than 25 years ago by George Denniston, MD, MPH in order to help bring about an end to the unconscionable practice of subjecting unconsenting children to medically-unnecessary genital surgery.
 DOC is comprised of like-minded physicians and others who share the principles, the ethics and the core values that all of us, as healthcare providers, are obligated to uphold.
 These ethical principles include: